Tyrone Taylor Player Props: Brewers vs. Reds

 Tyrone Taylor At The Plate

-- He has scored in four games this season (17.4%), but has had no multi-run games.
+- He has scored in four games this year (16.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.